leecheeyong/github-player/readme.md

 # Github Player
 Music player hosted on Github Pages, powered by Github Actions.
+Web player that serves mp3 files.

 ## How it works ?
 - [index.js](/index.js) - Fetches data from a YouTube playlist